 Different systems have a functional unit that serves as a central location for monitoring and connecting circuits.
-In the case of optical cabling, patch panels represent the functional unit, which are used to connect and disconnect equipment.
+In the case of optical cabling, patch panels represent the functional unit, which is used to connect and disconnect equipment.
 Without them, the transmission of data is rendered ineffective.
 Patch panels allow one to terminate long and troublesome cables so that a signal is connected directly through a patch code to its destination.
-Patch panels, as a crucial (and often overlooked) element of any interconnected network will be introduced in this article.
+Patch panels, as a crucial (and often overlooked) element of any interconnected network, will be introduced in this article.

 Why Do We Need Patch Panels?

 There is no denying that patch panels are the crucial elements in cabling systems no matter how big or small.
 It is said that patch panels are basically pictured as the “traffic light” for a cabling network, and they allow you to terminate cable elements and the signal to be connected to the final destination.
 In addition, patch panels are found in the telecommunications section of a building, enabling the ease of managing telecommunications networks.

 Patch panels are so critical to a system that if anything goes wrong with them, the entire system may fail.
 That means that they are very important to your networking system!
 Patch panels also play a big role in the administration of the telecommunications network.
 Some believe that they are the absolute only way to successfully transfer lines from one office to the next office.

 Since they allow such easy management of cables, it makes sense to choose patch panels carefully.
 There are copper patch panels and fiber patch panels available on the market.
 If you use both, it is best to separate the cabling made out of fiber from cabling made from copper.
 But what if you want to choose between copper and fiber patch panels?
 Which kind is best?

 Copper or Fiber Patch Panels